BHX2/BottlenoseDB/README.md

 ```

 ###Taxonomy
 Use `=/` to indicate an *is-a-type-of* relationship.
 Alternatively use `/=` to indicate the converse relationship.
+Of note, everything is a `thing` by default.
 ```
 cat =/ mammal
 animal /= mammal
 ```

 Both taxonomy and synonyms are applied universally to all language expressed thereafter (rather than being pinned down to individual instances).
 While it may seem tempting, neither synonym nor taxonomy operators should be introduced in conditional expressions because of this.

 ###Components
 Use `.` to indicate the existence of a **Component** (*has-a*) or other type of relationship.
 This can be paired with `=` to assign the role to a single entity or with `+=` to add an element to a relationship that is not exclusively singular.
 In the latter case, multiple relationships can be added at once using commas to delimit a list of concepts.
 Both the **Component** expression and any assigned entities should be noun phrases.
 If the attribute is in the form of a verb phrase use **Actions** as described below.
 Again note that all phrases should be singular.
 To remove an entity simply use `-=`.